-5. Review of effectiveness
+6. Review of effectiveness

-- 5.1 The annual review of the governance framework and system of internal control involves: - a self-assessment exercise; - consideration of the relative significance of audit issues raised and audit opinions issued during the period; - the external auditor's comments, and other review agencies and inspectorates' reports; and - where appropriate, production of an action plan where progress is assessed and recorded. - 5.2 The Leadership Team reviews the draft Annual Governance Statement prior to submission to each Performance and Audit Scrutiny Committee, which approves this Statement. - 5.3 The Internal Audit Team is responsible for giving assurance to members, the Head of Paid Service, s151 Officer, Leadership Team and the Performance and Audit Scrutiny Committees on the design and operating effectiveness of the council's risk and internal control arrangements. - 5.4 Based upon the audit work undertaken during the financial year 2019 to 2020, as well as assurances made available to the council by other assurance providers, the Service Manager (Internal Audit) has confirmed that reasonable assurance can be provided that the systems of internal control within these areas of the council, as well as the risk management systems, are operating adequately and effectively.

-Similar to previous years, Internal Audit work has however identified a number of areas where existing arrangements could usefully be improved, and agreed actions will be followed up by Internal Audit in the usual way.
+- 6.1 The annual review of the governance framework and system of internal control involves: - a self-assessment exercise - consideration of the relative significance of audit issues raised and audit opinions issued during the period - the external auditor's comments, and other review agencies and inspectorates' reports; and - where appropriate, production of an action plan where progress is assessed and recorded. - 6.2 The Leadership Team reviews the draft annual governance statement prior to submission to the Performance and Audit Scrutiny Committee, which approves this statement. - 6.3 The internal audit team is responsible for giving assurance to councillors, the Head of Paid Service, s151 Officer, Leadership Team and the Performance and Audit Scrutiny Committee on the design and operating effectiveness of the council's risk and internal control arrangements. - Based upon the audit work undertaken during the financial year 2020-21, as well as assurances made available to the council by other assurance providers, the Service Manager (Internal Audit) has confirmed that reasonable assurance can be provided that the systems of internal control within these areas of the council, as well as the risk management systems, are operating adequately and effectively.
+Similar to previous years, internal audit work has however identified a number of areas where existing arrangements could usefully be improved, and agreed actions will be followed up by the internal audit team in the usual way.

-- 5.5 The council is subject to an annual programme of independent external audits and inspections.
-The external auditor summarises the findings from his audit of the financial statements and the council's systems which support them and his assessment of arrangements to achieve value for money. - 5.6 The review of the effectiveness of the governance framework for 2019 to 2020 concluded that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework. - 5.7 The council recognises that the COVID-19 pandemic has had a significant impact on its activities after the Balance Sheet date (between 1 April 2020 and the preparation of this Annual Governance Statement as at 30 June 2020).
-However, this is still an emerging situation and it is not possible to fully determine the impacts across the range of local authority activities, finance and governance at this stage.
-As such, determining the effectiveness of the governance framework during this period would be premature.
-More information in relation to the council's response is set out in section 8.
+- 6.5 The council is subject to an annual programme of independent external audits and inspections.
+The external auditor summarises the findings from his audit of the financial statements and the council's systems which support them and his assessment of arrangements to achieve value for money. - 6.6 The review of the effectiveness of the governance framework for 2020-21 concluded that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.

-6. Significant governance issues
+7. Significant governance issues

-- 6.1 In determining the significant issues to disclose, the council has considered whether issues have: - seriously prejudiced or prevented achievement of the council's objectives; - resulted in a need to seek additional funding to allow it to be resolved or had resulted in a significant diversion of resources from another aspect of the council's services; - led to material impact on the accounts; - received adverse commentary in external inspection reports; - been treated by the Service Manager (Internal Audit) as being significant in internal audit reports issued during the year; - attracted significant public interest or seriously damaged the council's reputation;

-- resulted in formal action being taken by the s151 Officer and/or the Monitoring Officer; or - members had advised that it should be considered significant for this purpose. - 6.2 There are no significant governance issues to disclose for 2019 to 2020.
+- 7.1 In determining the significant issues to disclose, the council has considered whether issues have: - seriously prejudiced or prevented achievement of the council's objectives - resulted in a need to seek additional funding to allow it to be resolved or had resulted in a significant diversion of resources from another aspect of the council's services - led to material impact on the accounts - received adverse commentary in external inspection reports - been treated by the Service Manager (Internal Audit) as being significant in internal audit reports issued during the year - attracted significant public interest or seriously damaged the council's reputation - resulted in formal action being taken by the s151 Officer or the Monitoring Officer; and - councillors had advised that it should be considered significant for this purpose. - As is embedded throughout this document, the measures necessary to support the COVID-19 pandemic, as well as the consequences of the pandemic itself, have had a significant financial impact upon the Council.
+This has required the Council, as with all other councils across the country being required to seek additional funding from the Government. - 7.3 There are no other significant governance issues to disclose.